zaiisao/Documentation/en/Agora Platform/terms.md

 Transcoding is used in CDN live streaming when multiple hosts are in the channel.

-In CDN live streaming, the audio and video streams sent to the SD-RTN are transferred into an RTMP (Real-Time Messaging Protocol) stream and pushed to the CDN.
+In CDN live streaming, the audio and video streams sent to the SD-RTN™ are transferred into an RTMP (Real-Time Messaging Protocol) stream and pushed to the CDN.
 If there are multiple hosts, their streams need to be combined into a single stream by transcoding.

 Transcoding sets the audio/video profiles and the picture-in-picture layout for the stream to be pushed to the CDN.